explodinggradients/ragas/docs/getstarted/index.md

 How to use the Ragas Metrics to evaluate your RAG pipelines.
 :::

-:::{card} Synthetic Testset Generation
+:::{card} Synthetic Test data Generation
 :link: get-started-testset-generation
 :link-type: ref

-How to generate testset to assess your RAG pipelines
+How to generate test set to assess your RAG pipelines
 :::
 :::{card} Monitoring
 :link: get-started-monitoring